hellomouse/TPT-Ultimata/Wiki/elements/minor-elements.md

 # Minor Elements

-## BOWR (Bowserinator)
-A more destructive version of SING (or less), generates MAX heat, MAX pressure, MAX gravity, fusion, and lightning.
-And eats particles.
-This element is hidden.

 ## GLUE
 Sticks powders together into solids (Not a moving solid, just a solid).
 Hardens on contact or pressure, and melts under higher temperatures (> 70 C).
 Above 300 C turns to CMRC.
 Converts GLOW into LCRY.
 Extremely flammable.